onismoto/making-css-smaller/README.md

 ## Other categorization schemes

-- CSS versions
+- By CSS version
-- Most useful
+- Most useful / used
 - Patterns of use (atomic abstractions)
-- Application to display modes
+- Application to display modes / position values
-- shorthands (as functions)
+- Shorthands

+## Application to display modes / position values

+Under `position: absolute` or `position: fixed` it doesn't matter whether you set display to block or inline.
+Flex still matters because that deals with the layout of children.

+`position: static` causes an element to be inflated by its content.
+Top, right, bottom, and left are ignored.
+Width and height are still used.

+Under `display: inline` width and height are ignored.